traject/traject/doc/settings.md

 * solr.version: Set to eg "1.4.0", "4.3.0"; currently un-used, but in the future will control change some default settings, and/or sanity check and warn you if you're doing something that might not work with that version of solr.
 Set now for help in the future.

+* solrj_writer.batch_size: size of batches that SolrJWriter will send docs to Solr in.
+Default 100.
+Set to nil, 0, or 1, and SolrJWriter will do one http transaction per document, no batching.

 * solrj_writer.commit_on_close: default false, set to true to have SolrJWriter send an explicit commit message to Solr after indexing.